 Fraud is the single largest source of credit-related loss within the online consumer finance industry today.
 Our underwriting process is differentiated, we believe, based on our fraud detection capabilities.
-Through our Argus RM Model, we marry data aggregation with fraud detection capabilities as follows:
+Through our Argus Engine, we marry data aggregation with fraud detection capabilities as follows:

 - Identity authentication.
 We use facial recognition technology and other tools and processes leveraging internal and external data sources to verify the identity of a prospective borrower, denying those applications completed with what we believe to be a false identify. - Blacklist filtering.
 We maintain a real-time list of suspicious devices and accounts referred to as a blacklist and to which we have automated access.
-We refer to the blacklist as well as fraud histories provided by third-party institutions to filter prospective borrowers with high fraud risks. - Anti-fraud algorithms.
-We filter borrowers through the use of anti-fraud algorithms based on machine learning: - we utilize supervised machine learning processes to learn from known fraud behavior patterns, training our algorithms to develop rules to identify similar patterns and deny suspicious applications; - we utilize unsupervised machine learning to run anomaly detection to detect individual and aggregated abnormal patterns to identify unknown fraud behaviors; and we conduct a social network analysis, connecting seemingly unrelated factors to often detect fraud schemes.
+We refer to the blacklist as well as fraud histories provided by third-party institutions to filter prospective borrowers with high fraud risks. - Telecommunication fraud prevention.
+Our anti-fraud system integrates black or gray list from 360 Group, AI powered source tracking technologies, as well as real time transaction and risk monitoring models.
+This system enables fraud prevention across the entire lending process, from pre-lending customer acquisition to post-lending management and collection.
+Its telecommunication fraud prevention mechanism features fraud risk alert, fraud interception and post-fraud feedback. - Anti-fraud algorithms.
+We filter borrowers through the use of anti-fraud algorithms based on machine learning: - we utilize supervised machine learning processes to learn from known fraud behavior patterns, training our algorithms to develop rules to identify similar patterns and deny suspicious applications; - we utilize unsupervised machine learning to run anomaly detection to detect individual and aggregated abnormal patterns to identify unknown fraud behaviors; and - we conduct a social network analysis, connecting seemingly unrelated factors to often detect fraud schemes.